-We anticipate that the programme will take around a year to complete for most vets, although some may be ready in more or less time.
+Graduates have up to 18 months to complete the VetGDP, with some taking less time depending on their developmental needs and the support required.
 When monthly progress reviews indicate that the graduate and their VetGDP Adviser agree they have demonstrated (and recorded in their e-portfolio) that they are sufficiently confident and competent to work independently across all activities, including different contexts and challenging cases, they will submit their portfolio to the RCVS for external review and sign off.
 (Further information on external peer review and sign-off is on page 20).